More Information for

 March 6, 2015 - BIG NEWS!
 San Diego Habitat Conservancy will be the long-term manager for the largest land bank ever approved for the protection of the desert tortoise.
 This will also be the first property SDHC will be managing outside of San Diego County!
 Follow this link for the press release.

-Read SDHC’s latest newsletter, Habitat Happenings, to learn about our first property in Oceanside, meet one of our newest volunteers, and learn about what we discovered during surveys at Bridges & Santa Fe Creek Preserve!
+Read SDHC’s latest newsletter, Habitat Happenings, to learn about exciting new preserves in Carlsbad and Oceanside, to meet our newest staff member, and for information on our Muroya Property Preserve!
 Click here to have our newsletters delivered directly to your inbox.